darkwinTech/assignement-4/README.md

-# Aleen AlQarni – Personal Portfolio - Assignment 3
+# Aleen AlQarni – Personal Portfolio - Assignment 4

 ## 📌 Assignment Description
+This project is an enhanced version of my personal portfolio website, developed for Assignment 4.
+It showcases my skills through dynamic features, interactive UI components, and data-driven functionality built using HTML, CSS, and JavaScript.
-For Assignment 3, I enhanced my portfolio website by adding dynamic, interactive, and data-driven features using HTML, CSS, and JavaScript.
-The project integrates external APIs, applies complex logic for filtering and validation, manages user preferences with localStorage, and optimizes performance for a smooth experience.
+The site integrates external APIs, applies complex filtering and validation logic, manages user preferences using localStorage, and uses performance optimizations for a smooth and responsive user experience.
-Key improvements include fetching live GitHub repositories, project filtering and sorting, a randomized theme accent, and responsive design
+This assignment expands on previous work by refining interactive features, improving code structure, and increasing the site’s overall usability and professionalism.
 ## ✨ Features
 ### API Integration:
 * Integrated the GitHub REST API to dynamically fetch and display my latest repositories.